Updated on: 3/6/2019

-Seattle-area residents may remember the story about Kelly Hudson, a 41-year-old woman who allegedly caused a serious and highly-publicized DUI collision in Kirkland back on August 7.
+Seattle-area residents may remember the story about Kelly Hudson, a 41-year-old woman who allegedly caused a serious and highly-publicized accident in Kirkland back on August 7.

 As we noted at the time, one woman was killed in the crash – which took place on Juanita Drive NE in Kirkland – and four others sustained moderate to serious injuries.
 Hudson had been driving her minivan at about 9 p.m. for some time at this point, and bystanders reportedly witnessed her collide with a large rock before she backed out of her own driveway before the crash occurred.